tomduck/pandoc-fignos/DEVELOPERS.md

 A copy of the 1.x release series is maintained in the 1.x branch.

-Demo outputs are stored in the `untracked` branch.
+Demo outputs are stored in the `demos` branch.

 Install Alternatives